quynang/tiled-map-parser-tool/README.md

 This is a tool for GAME-UIT project.

-It use to parse custom info needed from file *.tmx(File was created from Tiled-Map application).
+It can genatate object's info from file *.tmx (File was created from Tiled-Map application).

 ### Script
 ```